IsEnesEval/diagstandards/best_practices.md

 It is recommended that you use an [online service to host your code](#host-your-code-on-a-website-with-an-issue-tracker), so you can [automate checking the quality of your code](#use-a-code-quality-checker) and even [formatting it](https://pre-commit.ci), should you wish to do so.
+Working with an automatic linter and formatter can be tedious and frustrating at the start.
+After a few weeks that goes off and the improvements in readability and reliability will be huge, specially if you are developing code with more colleagues.
+Please, be patient and then you will see the results by yourself.
 ## Keep your code reliable and maintainable
 If you write large pieces of code, it is recommended that you implement some form of